Triple Chocolate Almond Brownies – Naturally Gluten Free

 Triple trouble, these dark, rich and fudgy triple chocolate almond brownies are way too tempting for anyone supposedly interested in a wholesome diet.
 Even I can’t kid myself that they are in any way healthy.
 They are, however, bl**dy delicious and being naturally gluten-free, they’re inclusive too.

 When I tasted my first brownie back in the early 1990s (shock horror), I thought I’d died and gone to heaven.
 It was pure bliss.
 I had no idea at the time that they would become one of my staple bakes and that I would make so many variations.
-I have over 40 different brownie recipes on this blog alone.
+A quick check has just shown me that I’ve over 40 different brownie recipes on this blog alone.
 I blame an American friend for this fixation and Gina’s fudge brownies was the only recipe I used for many years.
 Then I started writing a chocolate blog and there was no stopping me.

 Brownies are one of the simplest bakes out there and a great thing to make when you need a quick sweet chocolate fix.
 These days I write less about chocolate indulgence and more about my healthier recipes, but sometimes you just have to let go.